-For many, the term “L-O-L” is a common abbreviation for “Laughing Out Loud”, while for others it conjures up the name of a famous video game.
-For AWS, it is the AWS League of Large Language Models (LO.L), a tournament which aims to democratize artificial intelligence (AI) and machine learning (ML) by showing how anyone can become adept at fine-tuning large language models (LLMs).
+For many, the term “L-O-L” is a common abbreviation for “Laughing Out Loud”.
+For AWS, it is the AWS Large Language Models League (LO.L), a tournament which aims to democratize artificial intelligence (AI) and machine learning (ML) by showing how anyone can become adept at fine-tuning large language models (LLMs).

 Large language models (LLM) are very large deep learning models that are pre-trained on vast amounts of data, and can understand and generate responses in the human languages they are trained on.
 They are critical in powering AI and generative AI solutions and have many possible uses, including answering questions, summarizing documents, copywriting, translating languages, and many more.
 Fine-tuning LLMs is important because general LLMs might be less precise when giving a response – and may miss out on crucial local nuances.